odys-z/x-visual/docsphinx/design-memo/renderer.rst

 When Thrender is created by xworld.startUpdate(), all entities' Obj3 components will been converted to a scene object, with visual effect of Visual component.

-Model geometry and materail are good examples to get this idea.
+Model geometry and material are good examples to get this idea.
 Another is the point visual and points object, where point is a visual effect a points array, the scene object consists many points.